Research Interests

 Aug.
 4-8, 2016, Beijing/PRC, article No. 071.

-The Wallace-Simson-Theorem in the plane states that the three pdeal points on the side line of a triangle are collinear if the pivot point is chosen on the circumcircle of the triangle.
+The Wallace-Simson-Theorem in the plane states that the three pedal points on the side line of a triangle are collinear if the pivot point is chosen on the circumcircle of the triangle.
 In the spatial version, we ask for pivot points such that four pedal points on the sides of a skew quadrilateral are coplanar.
 It turns out that the set of such pivot points forms a cubic surface whose four nodes coincide with the vertices of the skew quadrilateral.
 In this paper we look for conditions on the quadrilateral such that the cubic surface degenerates.
 For that purpose, we derice algebraic condidtions on the coefficients of a generic cubic surface such that a linear polynomial splits of.
 We can classify the skew quadrilaterals with partly or completely degenerate cubic Simson surface.

 quartic surface of endpoints of segments from P with equally long central images